disruptek/balls/README.md

 invocations.
 You can disable this behavior by building `balls` with `--define:ballsFailFast:off`.

-Set `BALLS_CORES` to a positive integer to constrain compilation and test execution to a certain amount of concurrency.
+Set `BALLS_CORES` in your process environment to a positive integer to constrain compilation and test execution to a certain amount of concurrency.

 ## Valgrind and Sanitizers